Olivier Cornet Gallery: Exhibitions and artists

 The gallery organises several solo exhibitions every year, and is open every day (except on Mondays) with free admission.
-It represents the artists Annika Berglund, Hugh Cummins, Jordi Forniés, Conrad Frankel, Claire Halpin, Eoin Mac Lochlainn, Miriam McConnon, Yanny Petters, Kelly Ratchford and Susanne Wawra.
-It has also exhibited the work of artists such as Gerald Davis and members of its "associate gallery artists" group, which includes the artists Aisling Conroy, Mary A. Fitzgerald, David Fox, Nickie Hayden, Sheila Naughton and Vicky Smith.
+It represents the artists Annika Berglund, Hugh Cummins, Jordi Forniés, Conrad Frankel, Eoin Mac Lochlainn, Miriam McConnon, Yanny Petters, Kelly Ratchford and Susanne Wawra.
+It has also exhibited the work of artists such as Gerald Davis and members of its "associate gallery artists" group, which includes the artists Mary A. Fitzgerald, David Fox, Nickie Hayden, Sheila Naughton and Vicky Smith.
 The gallery has also been noted, by Irish Times critic Aidan Dunne, "for curating good thematic shows" and, in Irish Arts Review, for its collaborative approach.
 Themed shows have centered around topics such as climate change, the environment, identity, notoriety and fake news.
 The gallery also curates a show annually for the June Bloomsday festival in Dublin, each time choosing a different theme related to James Joyce's novel Ulysses.